 Examples & Templates

 Classroom poster sessions have a lot to offer to both teachers and their students.
 And in some regards, classroom poster sessions seem superior to more traditional pedagogical practices.
-In short, there are plenty of reasons to include classroom poster sessions in your next course.
+In short, there are plenty of reasons to add classroom poster sessions to a course.

 † Huge thanks to Marcela Herdova for introducing me to classroom poster sessions in her Free Will & Science course.